Grokzen/docker-redis-cluster/README.md

   - 'make docker-run-d' to run it in the background
   - 'make docker-run-interactive' starts /bin/bash (good for debugging) [start.sh have to be runned manually.
 No cluster will be created, Supervisord will not start automatically]

-- redis-trib.rb will prompt your for a question to create the cluster, type 'yes' and press enter.
 - Test the connection by running either 'redis-cli -p 7000' (or any other cluster port)